-We talked to Andy Drinkwater of Andy Drinkwater Ltd about SEO, and he had the following to say:-
+Andy Drinkwater of Andy Drinkwater Ltd tells us about technical SEO and audits.

 First of all, how are you and your family doing in these COVID-19 times?

 Andy Drinkwater: To start with, in 2020, everyone was very worried.
 No one really knew much about this virus and what it could do, so we remained cautious.
 A year later, and we have had some challenges to overcome.
 Two extended family members lost to Covid 19; one had to spend 6 weeks in hospital with it.
 It has been tough.

 Tell us about you, your career, how you founded Andy Drinkwater Ltd.

 Andy Drinkwater: Andy Drinkwater Ltd is the rebrand of my SEO consultancy company.
 I have been an SEO consultant for more than 21 years now, but I fell into the role by accident.
 Back in 1999, I formed a startup with my brothers and took on the early role of understanding what was needed to start to rank in this small search engine called Google.
 Back then, the process of ranking was very different, and through the years, I have seen every update to Google and how to deal with them.

 How does Andy Drinkwater Ltd innovate?

 Andy Drinkwater: I specialize, and my key areas are those of technical expertise within SEO and auditing websites to see what needs changing to them.
 Through this process, I am able to help companies overcome ranking or branding issues that might be holding them back from competing within their niche.

 This means that I must constantly test against updates from Google to ensure the data I am working with is always current.